-Evacuation may not be the most preferred method of protective action in the immediate vicinity of a hazardous material (HazMat) release.
-In-place sheltering or other public protection measures may be considered as well, dependent upon the size, type, and location of the release.
+Evacuation may not be the most preferred method of protective action near a hazardous material (HazMat) release.
+In-place sheltering, or other public protection measures may be considered as well, dependent upon the size, type, and location of the release.